nichobi/sponsorblockcast/README.md

 Care was taken to ensure it's fully POSIX-compatible, so it can run on lighter shells such as [Dash](https://wiki.archlinux.org/index.php/Dash).

-The script will scan for all Chromecasts on the LAN (rescanning every 5 minutes), and then checks their status every 30 seconds.
-If a Chromecast is playing a YouTube video, sponsor segments are fetched from the SponsorBlock API and stored in a temporary file.
-Whenever the Chromecast reaches a sponsored segment, the script tells it to seek to the end of it.
-If the Chromecast is almost at a sponsored segment, the waiting time is reduced so we'll hopefully catch it right at the start of the segment.
+The script will scan for all Chromecasts on the LAN, and launches a process for each one to efficiently poll it status every second.
+If a Chromecast is found to be playing a YouTube video, sponsor segments are fetched from the SponsorBlock API and stored in a temporary file.
+Whenever the Chromecast reaches a sponsored segment, the script tells it to seek to the end of the segment.

 ## Installation
 ### Arch Linux